-Pomeranians may be small in size, but they’re packed with personality and boldness.
+Pomeranians may be small in size, but they’re full of personality and charm.
 While they were once larger sled-pulling dogs from the arctic, Pomeranians we’re re-developed and downsized (twice!) to become some of the world’s best companion lap dogs.

-The modern Pomeranian is such a great family dog that they’re one of the top 25 most popular dog breeds in the United States.
-And because of this popularity, they’ve also become one of the most common candidate for mixes all over the world.
+The modern Pomeranian is such a great family dog that they’re one of the top 25 most popular breeds in America.
+And since Pomeranians are so prevalant, they’ve become one of the most common candidates for designer dogs.

 Pomeranian mixes are far more common than you think.
-Our family had a Pomeranian, though we have always had a suspicion that she was mixed with the Chow Chow.
-And while the possibilities are certainly endless, here are our top picks for favorite Pomeranian mixes.
+In fact, our family had a Pomeranian, though we had always suspected that she was mixed with the Chow Chow.
+And while the possibilities are certainly endless, here are our favorite picks for the best Pomeranian mixes.